How it works

 Creating external annotations

 You can create external annotations to specify contracts for any compiled assembly.
-To make sure JetBrains Rider recognizes the XML file with external annotations, this file should be named [AssemblyName].ExternalAnnotations.xml and placed in the same folder with the assembly *.dll file.
+To make sure JetBrains Rider recognizes the XML file with external annotations, this file should be named [AssemblyName].ExternalAnnotations.xml.
+Depending on how you are going to use the annotated binaries, you can create annotations files in the following places:

 To illustrate creating external annotations, imagine that you use a TestLib assembly that has